jakem324/go-flight-booking-engine/readme.md

 #### API

-Implements a Web API using the functionality from `domain` in conjuntion with the infrastructure in `postgres`.
+Implements a Web API using the functionality from `domain` in conjunction with the infrastructure in `postgres`.
 This API package is responsible for bundling the `postgres` implementation together with the `domain` to create a functioning runtime.
 Any alternate service layer -- a gRPC server, a server-side web app, a desktop app, etc -- can be implemented in the same way using this type of initialization.